mohsenht/Koslicki-lab-PSU/index.md

 title: Home
 ---

-# The Koslicki Lab at PSU
+# Koslicki Lab at Pennsylvania State University
 Koslicki lab focus on computational biology.
 We are interested in developing mathematically sound approaches...... (more description)